 Find out more about the experience of working here.

-In May 2015 the charter was expanded to recognise work undertaken in arts, humanities, social sciences, business and law (AHSSBL), and in professional and support roles, and for trans staff and students.
+Advance HE's Athena SWAN Charter is a national scheme originally aimed at encouraging and recognising commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) in higher education and research.
+It was subsequently expanded to recognise work undertaken in arts, humanities, social sciences, business and law (AHSSBL), and in professional and support roles, and for trans staff and students.
 The charter now recognises work undertaken to address gender equality more broadly, and not just barriers to progression that affect women.

 Find out more